DiogoAMLima/MachineandDeep_Learning/README.md

 # Machine and Deep_Learning
-Machine and Deep Learning codes anda dataset
+Machine and Deep Learning codes and dataset